-- A description of the alleged violation(s), a list of all policies allegedly violated, a description of the applicable hearing procedures, and a statement of the potential sanctions/responsive actions that could result. - The time, date, and location of the hearing. - Description of any technology that will be used to facilitate the hearing. - Information about the option for the live hearing to occur with the parties located in separate rooms using technology that enables the Decision-Maker and parties to see and hear a party or witness answering questions.
+- Information about the option for the live hearing to occur with the parties located in separate rooms using technology that enables the Decision-Maker and parties to see and hear a party or witness answering questions.
 Such a request must be raised with the Title IX Coordinator as soon as possible, preferably at least five (5) business days prior to the hearing. - A list of all those who will attend the hearing, along with an invitation to object to any Decision-Maker based on demonstrated bias or conflict of interest.
 This must be raised with the Title IX Coordinator at least two (2) business days prior to the hearing. - Information on how the hearing will be recorded and how the parties can access the recording after the hearing. - A statement that if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence.
 For compelling reasons, the Chair may reschedule the hearing. - Notification that the parties may have the assistance of an Advisor of their choosing at the hearing and will be required to have one present for any questions they may desire to ask.
 The party must notify the Title IX Coordinator if they wish to conduct cross-examination and do not have an Advisor, and the School will appoint one.
 Each party must have an Advisor present if they intend to cross-examine others.
-There are no exceptions. - A copy of all the materials provided to the Decision-Maker about the complaint unless they have already been provided.31 - An invitation to each party to submit to the Chair an impact statement pre-hearing that the Decision-Maker will review during any sanction determination. - An invitation to contact the Title IX Coordinator to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing, at least seven (7) business days prior to the hearing. - Whether parties can/cannot bring mobile phones/devices into the hearing.
+There are no exceptions. - A statement that questions that are repetitive, irrelevant, or harassing are prohibited. - A statement that parties may note an objection to questions posed 42. - A copy of all the materials provided to the Decision-Maker about the complaint unless they have already been provided 43. - An invitation to each party to submit to the Chair an impact statement pre-hearing that the Decision-Maker will review during any sanction determination. - An invitation to contact the Title IX Coordinator to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing, at least seven (7) business days prior to the hearing. - Whether parties can/cannot bring mobile phones/devices into the hearing.